mjmunger/openvpn-update-resolv-conf/README.md

 --setenv PATH '/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin' --script-security 2 --up /etc/openvpn/update-resolv-conf.sh --down /etc/openvpn/update-resolv-conf.sh --down-pre
 ```

+### Modifications for Debian 9 + OpenVPN 2.4.4+

+As of OpenVPN version 2.4.4, having multiple DNS servers in the options no longer works.
+So, the LF has been removed.
+Additionally, under Debian, the ".inet" suffix to the adapter (i.e., tun0) fails.
+So, this has been removed.

 ### Support

 For bugs and another questions open a ticket in the [Isssues Page](https://github.com/masterkorp/openvpn-update-resolv-conf/issues).